What Gamification means for Energy Management

 With the development of social media, smartphones and interactive web technologies, games have moved quickly into the mainstream.
 Consequence?
 Gaming is big business and utilities know it.
 For this reason, utilities are developing apps, because gamification offers a powerful avenue to create an excellent consumer experience and encourage conservation behaviour.

 Customer engagement is increasingly important, as it is key to helping the utility improve energy efficiency.
-While technology is helping the utility digital transformation from a traditional to a future-proof utility, it is up to the utility to help the customer change his or her mind.
+While technology is helping the utility digital transformation from a traditional to a future-proof utility, it is up to the utility to help the customer change their mind.